Skip to main content

 There are no prerequisites for this program.
 Register to get started.
 Our online program partner, GetSmarter, will welcome you and guide you through the steps to secure your place in the program.

-A program fee reduction of 15% is available for those from nonprofits, Yale graduates, small groups of 3+, and those who have previously participated in a Yale Executive Education program with Yale SOM, ExecOnline, or 2U/GetSmarter.
+A program fee reduction of 15% is available for those working in the nonprofit or government sectors; Yale University alumni; small groups of 3-6; and those who have previously participated in a Yale Executive Education program with Yale SOM, ExecOnline, or 2U/GetSmarter.*

 This program does not qualify for veteran financial aid or veterans benefits at this time.